Is it possible to make an adaption of a recipe that you’ve never actually tasted?

 - 12 spring roll rice papers

-- Prepare station for making spring rolls by getting a surface to lay rice papers on, and heat 2-3 cups (amount as original recipe is written // increase as needed if making larger batch) water to boiling, then turn off heat.
+Prepare station for making spring rolls by getting a surface to lay rice papers on, and heat 2-3 cups (amount as original recipe is written // increase as needed if making larger batch) water to boiling, then turn off heat.

-- Lay seam side down on a serving platter or baking sheet and cover with a slightly damp towel to keep moist.
+Lay seam side down on a serving platter or baking sheet and cover with a slightly damp towel to keep moist.
 Continue until all spring roll fillings are used up - about 10-12 rolls (amount as original recipe is written // adjust if altering batch size).

 Serve with leftover vinegar sauce OR my favorite almond butter or peanut butter sauce (recipes above).
 Leftovers store well covered in the fridge for up to 2 days, though best when fresh.

 *Nutrition information is a rough estimate calculated without dipping sauce.

 Nutrition Per Serving (1 of 12 rolls)